GuiHue/kondor/README.md

 * CNC router made from aluminum profile and plate based on a design by fraseserbruch.de
 * Workspace XYZ approx. 650/1200/230 mm
 * Key components
-    * AC spindle Jianken JGL80 (2.2 kW, ISO20) driven by VFD Hitachi WJ20-022SF
+    * ATC spindle Jianken JGL80 (2.2 kW, ISO20) driven by VFD Hitachi WJ20-022SF
     * All drives Delta A2 Series (Driver Delta ASDA-A2 0421L and Motors EMCA0604 series) interface based on step/dir
     * 4th axis (A Axis) using Nema 34 Stepper and Step/Dir Interface
     * Control based on linuxCNC 2.9 and Mesa cards (7i76E + 7i84)